-Brian Taylor’s research centers on transportation policy and planning – most of it conducted in close collaboration with his many exceptional students.
-His students have won dozens of local and national awards for their work, and today hold positions at the highest levels of planning analysis, teaching, and practice.
-More of his students have won awards from the Council of University Transportation Centers for the best capstone project, thesis, or dissertation in transportation policy and planning than have the students of any other faculty member in North America.
+Professor Taylor’s research centers on transportation policy and planning – most of it conducted in close collaboration with his many exceptional students.
+His students have won dozens of national awards for their work, and today hold positions at the highest levels of planning analysis, teaching, and practice.

 Professor Taylor explores how society pays for transportation systems and how these systems in turn serve the needs of people who – because of low income, disability, location, or age – have lower levels of mobility.
 Topically, his research examines travel behavior, transportation economics & finance, and politics & planning.

-The politics of planning practice inform Professor Taylor’s research and teaching, which regularly include courses on Transportation and Land Use: Urban Form, Transportation Policy and Planning, Transportation Economics, Finance, and Policy, courses in research design for planners, and, occasionally, the Comparative International Transportation Workshop.
-Prior to joining the UCLA faculty in 1994, Professor Taylor was on the planning faculty at the University of North Carolina at Chapel Hill, and before that he was a planner with Metropolitan Transportation Commission in the San Francisco Bay Area.
+The politics of planning practice inform Professor Taylor’s teaching, which regularly includes courses on Transportation and Land Use: Urban Form, Public Transit and Shared Mobility, Transportation Economics, Finance, and Policy, courses in research design for planners, and, occasionally, the Comparative International Transportation Workshop.
+Prior to joining the UCLA faculty, Professor Taylor was a planning faculty member at the University of North Carolina at Chapel Hill, and before that he was a planner with the Metropolitan Transportation Commission in the San Francisco Bay Area.

 Some recent publications (current and former student co-authors listed in italics)